ReiyaItatani/MotionMatchingWithCollisionAvoidance/README.md

 **Note:** All sample scenes are configured for the **Universal Render Pipeline (URP)**.
 If you are using a different render pipeline, conversion of the scenes may be necessary.

-### [Optional] Importing Example Scenes

-If you want to import the example scenes:

-1. In the Package Manager, locate the `Motion Matching With Collision Avoidance` package.

-2. Expand the `Samples` dropdown.

-3. Find `Examples`, and click `Import` to bring the example scenes into your project.

 ## References
 - **Reynolds, C. W.** (1987).
 Flocks, herds and schools: A distributed behavioral model.
 ACM SIGGRAPH Computer Graphics, 21(4), 25-34.